-We have seen that through our collective modernization push from the Local to the Global, society only had two choices - to continue to progress, or to fall back on the ancient ways.
-Obscurantist elites and the political powers at be decided there was another option (Attractor 4), one which mixed elements of what their parties had once believed and what their opponents believed.
-This “Out of this World” policy structure was not dealing in the reality of humanity living through the Anthropocene - only having one Earth for everyone’s production & consumption metrics.
-Yet, if we were to tally up how many Earths we would need for everyone to live like elites it would be greater than one, which is a bit of a problem...
+We have seen that through our collective modernization push from the local to the global, society only had two choices - to continue to progress or to fall back on the ancient ways.
+Obscurantist elites and the political powers that be decided there was another option (Attractor 4), one which mixed elements of what their parties had once believed and what their opponents believed.
+This “Out of this World” policy structure was not dealing in the reality of Humanity living through the Anthropocene or only having one Earth for everyone’s production and consumption metrics.
+Yet, if we were to tally how many Earths we would need for everyone to live like elites it would be more than one, which is a bit of a problem...

 So what would the opposite of “Out of this World” look like?
-Bruno Latour’s central claim in Down to Earth is that it is not only possible for us to reorient our entire global political structure, but that it quite literally may be the only way we get to a society resembling the values we espouse to have and want to have going into 2020 & beyond.
+Bruno Latour’s central claim in Down to Earth is that it is not only possible for us to reorient our entire global political structure but it quite literally may be the only way we get to a society resembling the values we espouse into 2020 and beyond.

-Critics will say such a re-description of all terrestrial dwelling places is impossible, its meaningless, and it's never been done.
-Well, they are wrong on all three accounts - nothing is impossible or meaningless, and Latour gives an example of how it was done before in France, albeit a while ago and in a small subset.
-This is no reason to stop, or to throw our hands up and accept the “Out of this World” status quo we currently are experiencing.
-Plus, we have technology that could be used in conjunction with our new & different philosophical basis.
+Critics will say such a redescription of all terrestrial dwelling places is impossible, it is meaningless, and it has never been done.
+Well, they are wrong on all three accounts - nothing is impossible or meaningless, and Latour gives an example of how it was done before in France, albeit many years ago and in a small subset.
+This is no reason to stop or to throw our hands up and accept the “Out of this World” status quo we currently are experiencing.
+Plus, we have technology that could be used in conjunction with our new and different philosophical basis.

 Out of the wreckage by telling a different story

-To create the leverage that could enable us to modify the situation, we need to rethink our: “why.”
-If our current political theories only promote alienation in the end, then we need it’s antithesis.
-And, if alienation is the point where all our current crises merge together, belonging is the means by which we can address them.
+To create the leverage that could enable us to modify the situation, we need to rethink our “why.”
+If our current political theories only promote alienation in the end, then we need their antithesis.
+And, if alienation is the point where all our current crises merge, belonging is the means by which we can address them.
 Yes - BELONGING.

-There are three forms of belonging says philosopher Kimberley Brownlee: belonging with, belonging to, and belonging in.
-The first deals with symmetry & reciprocity like “we go together, love & marriage, horse & carriage.”
+Three forms of belonging exist say philosopher Kimberley Brownlee: belonging with, belonging to, and belonging in.
+The first deals with symmetry and reciprocity such as “we go together, love and marriage, horse and carriage.”
 The second deals with exercising power or ownership over, but could also describe a child.
-The last deals with how at peace we feel in a social setting or surroundings.
+The last deals with how at-peace we feel in social settings or surroundings.

-Instead of making the workplace the primary focus of our political lives we make it about community!
-“The problem with using work as a reference point for identity is that desireable identities become exclusive and hard to obtain.
+Instead of making the workplace the primary focus of our political lives, we make it about community!
+“The problem with using work as a reference point for identity is that desirable identities become exclusive and hard to obtain.
 No such problem surrounds a sense of identity and validity arising from active citizenship.
 Anyone can join; anyone can make a contribution.
-Anyone can come to see themselves as a person who builds community, upon whom other rely for their well being.
+Anyone can come to see themselves as a person who builds community, and who is responsible for others’ well-being.
 There are no losers anymore,” says Monbiot.

 This approach has four virtues:

 “No part of the process is wasted.
-“We didn’t take power” isn't a death knell to progress.
+“We didn’t take power” isn't a death knell for progress.